Do you use amplification for your performances?

 What guitar do you use?

 I have different guitars for different occasions.
 For amplified live performances, I used my highly customised Camps Flamenco cutaway - as mentioned in the amplification section.
-For "mic'd up concert" type performances, I would use my 1976 Conde Flamenco guitar.
-For recording, the guitar will vary depending on the type of song - the Cuenca Model 70F, for example, provides a gorgeous recorded sound for the more 'romantic' type numbers, and the Conde has a more fiery Flamenco edge.
+For "mic'd up concert" type performances, I would use my 1976 Conde Flamenco guitar or 2003 Pedro Maldonado.
+For recording, the guitar will vary depending on the type of song - the Cuenca Model 70F, for example, provides a gorgeous recorded sound for the more 'romantic' type numbers, and the Conde and Maldonado have a more fiery Flamenco edge.

 What is your inspiration when you are performing?